Interview with Soprano Micaëla Oeste

 How do you spend your time when you aren’t working?

-What’s your favourite city to work in?
+What’s your favorite city to work in?
 What about that city is so special?

 What’s next in your career?